williambfroemming/least-privilege-optimizer/README.md

 ### **Built-in Security Controls**

-- **Least Privilege by Design**: ScopeDown itself follows least privilege principles
+- **Least Privilege by Design**: ScopeDown itself follows least privilege principles ensuring the deployed infrastructure is accessing only necessary resources.
 - **Encryption at Rest**: All data encrypted using AWS managed encryption
 - **Audit Logging**: Comprehensive CloudTrail integration for all API calls
 - **Network Security**: VPC-compatible deployment with private subnet support